 (Q4) Would configuring multiple SMTCs overlapping with each other in the time domain for the same measurement object be allowed?
 If yes, would the SMTCs be allowed to be activated concurrently?

 RAN2 answer: Yes.
-All the configured SMTCs can be used in parallel.
+All the configured SMTCs can be used in parallel and may overlap in time domain for the same measurement object.
 There will be optional UE capability reporting whether UE is able to use 4 SMTCs in parallel.
 However, RAN2 is still discussing whether UE needs to report UE capability to use 2 SMTCs in parallel.
 Also, RAN2 is discussing UE-based solution whether a UE is allowed to select a SMTC among configured multiple SMTCs.
 RAN2 will further update on the progress.

 Do you agree with the response to the Q4?